 |127.101.202.10||This IP address sends no material which falls under the Utah Child Protective Registry law|

-[ISIPP accepts recommendations for other data point returns which would be useful in addition to those listed above.
-If you would like to suggest a data point return which would be useful to email receivers, please email your suggestion to iadb at isipp.com] Note that a query to IADB can return more than one response for any given listing; each response reveals one particular unique data point.
+ISIPP accepts suggestionis for other data point responses which would be useful in addition to those listed above.
+If you would like to suggest a data point response which would be useful to email receivers, please email your suggestion to support at isipp.com.
+Note that a query to IADB can return more than one response for any given listing; each response reveals one particular unique data point.
 For example 127.0.0.1 means that the site is listed in IADB, and 127.0.1.255 means that the listing is a vouched* listing.
 Thus for a site which is listed in IADB and which is a vouched listing, a query will return “127.0.0.1; 127.0.1.255”, providing the querying site with the very specific information that the site is listed in IADB, and that the listing is a vouched listing.
 A return of “127.0.0.1; 127.2.255.1” would indicate that the site is listed in IADB, and the site publishes an SPF record.

 ISIPP also offers receivers the option of receiving one “aggregated data point return” rather than the individual data point returns described here.
 This is particiularly useful to large ISPs looking to make email delivery handling decisions.
 For more information about the aggregate return, see the section below on “IADB2”.

 The level of granularity provided by IADB allows querying sites to make decisions based on precise information regarding a listing in the IADB.